 The most disconcerting issue here is that the firm was misled that they were “doing fine” by the reports they were receiving from their SEO company.

-Moral of the story: You have to know a bit about analytics or work with someone you trust to properly audit the efforts of your marketing company.
+According to masters in business analytics online, the moral of the story is: You have to know a bit about analytics or work with someone you trust to properly audit the efforts of your marketing company.